Mark Carney, UN Special Envoy on Climate Action and Finance

 In this event he will address the role of the financial sector in meeting global carbon reduction goals.

-Mark Carney has been Governor of the Bank of England and Chair of the Monetary Policy Committee, Financial Policy Committee and the Prudential Regulation Committee since July 2013.
-His term will end on 15 March 2020.
+Mark Carney was Governor of the Bank of England and Chair of the Monetary Policy Committee, Financial Policy Committee and the Prudential Regulation Committee between July 2013 and March 2020.

-In addition to his duties as Governor of the Bank of England, he has served as First Vice-Chair of the European Systemic Risk Board, Chair of the Financial Stability Board (2011-18), and been a member of the Group of Thirty and the Foundation Board of the World Economic Forum.
+In addition to his duties as Governor of the Bank of England, he served as First Vice-Chair of the European Systemic Risk Board, Chair of the Financial Stability Board (2011-18), and is a member of the Group of Thirty and the Foundation Board of the World Economic Forum.

 His previous roles include Governor of the Bank of Canada, Senior Associate Deputy Minister of Finance in Canada and several positions at Goldman Sachs in London, Tokyo, New York and Toronto.
 He has an undergraduate degree from Harvard and a PhD. in economics from Oxford.